LaveenK/Final-Project1/README.md

 # 🍔 Foodeli – Food Order & Delivery App

 **Foodeli** is a full-stack web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It allows users to explore restaurants, browse food menus, place online orders, and track them in real-time.
-This project replicates core features of popular food delivery apps like Swiggy and Zomato on a simplified scale, ideal for educational and demonstration purposes.
+It is a food ordering and delivery webapp that allows users to explore restaurants, browse food menus, place online orders, and track them in real-time.
+This project replicates core features of popular food delivery apps like Swiggy and Zomato on a simplified scale.

 ---